poteat/personal-web/content/post/programming/non-recursive-includes.md

 tags: [typescript, performance, type-system, efficiency]
 ---

 A performance-optimized, non-recursive implementation of a type-level array inclusion operator in TypeScript.
+By leveraging tuple spread syntax and conditional types instead of recursive patterns, we achieve `Includes<[1, 2, 3], 2>` evaluation in O(1) type instantiation depth rather than O(n).
+This technique improves compile-time performance for large tuple operations, avoiding TypeScript's recursion depth limits while maintaining the same type-level guarantees.

 <!--more-->